Supply Management (MSM)

 - 6-7 points = excellent

-In the second stage of the admissions process, a certain number of applicants are invited to an interview in the order of the highest total points achieved in the preliminary selection.
+In the second stage of the admissions process, a certain number of applicants are invited to an interview in the order of the highest total points scored in the preliminary selection.

-Your motivation, applicability for the programme as well as communication skills will be evaluated in the interview.
+Your motivation, applicability for the programme and communication skills will be evaluated in the interview.